friedpotato707/WGG/README.md

-# C Word-guessing game implemented using sockets
+# Word-guessing game implemented using C programming language and sockets.

 ## Instructions for Ubuntu:
 1. Navigate into the project folder.